AlexanderParshakov/CustomSearchComponent/README.md

 # Custom Search Component for the task

-## Third party libraries being used:
+## Third party libraries in use:
 * Alamofire
 * SwiftyJSON
 * Lottie

 ## Usage

-Here is the way the app works:
+Here is how the app works:

 <img src="Images/Search GIF.gif" width= 300>